 The USA -- for Better or for the More Likely

 Safely landed at Dulles Washington -- a welcome surprise; it was on United -- we're staging at a friend's flat in a gated community near Leesburg.
 A welcome respite, and beer's already cooling in the fridge.

-The next day, 4 March, we've got hold of our new (used) Volvo ('Olaf'), and with Melvin the Doge romping in the wayback, we're off 2+ hours on the freeway to Staunton, Virginia, in the Shenandoah Valley.
+The next day, 4 March, we've got hold of our new (used) Volvo ('Lars'), and with Melvin the Doge romping in the wayback, we're off 2+ hours on the freeway to Staunton, Virginia, in the Shenandoah Valley.

 A huge, solid block of a building, The Old Y Condominium -- no one can trouble us here, surely -- except tax assessors, code inspectors, condo fee-collectors, and Trump's assault on Medicare.